Devanik21/The-Invention-Archive/constructs/Misc/09_ILG/INFINITE_GALACTICA_WHITEPAPER_v2.md

 **Neural architecture search (NAS) classifiers.** DARTS, ENAS, and related NAS algorithms discover neural network architectures that outperform hand-designed ones on specific datasets.
 Each NAS-discovered architecture is a page.
 The dictionary would automatically identify which NAS architectures perform best on the given data without the human needing to know anything about neural architecture design.

-**Ensemble of discovered algorithms.** The generative dictionary — the eventual v$\infty$ — would use the Boltzmann evidence from each dataset to guide a generative model of algorithm pipelines, proposing novel pages that exploit the structure of the high-weight region of algorithm space.
+**Ensemble of discovered algorithms.** The generative dictionary — the eventual $v_{\infty}$ — would use the Boltzmann evidence from each dataset to guide a generative model of algorithm pipelines, proposing novel pages that exploit the structure of the high-weight region of algorithm space.
 This closes a deep loop: the dictionary identifies which algorithm types work best; a generator proposes new variants in those regions; the new variants are evaluated; the weights update.
 This is an evolutionary algorithm operating over algorithm space rather than over data, guided by the Boltzmann posterior from each dataset.
 Each iteration of this process adds pages that are specifically adapted to the current dataset's structure — a form of on-the-fly algorithm design.

 ---